ACU Brochure

 Currency Swap Arrangement

 The main objective of the SWAP arrangement is to extend short-term foreign exchange support by providing participants access to the international reserves of other participants in times of temporary liquidity problems.
-The potential benefits of the SWAP facility are:

-· Easy access by participants to international reserves of other participants at a time when foreign exchange support is needed;
+· Easy access by participants to international reserves of other participants at a time when foreign exchange support is needed:

 · Availability of the facility on a multilateral basis rather than on a bilateral basis; and